MoceanAPI/magento-sms/README.md

 3. Enable the extension and clear static view files using below command

-`php bin/magento module:enable Mocean_Sms --clear-static-content`
+`php bin/magento module:enable Mocean_MagentoSms --clear-static-content`

 4. Register the extension using below command